You are required to submit individual application forms to be considered for these scholarships, bursaries, and awards.

 - Complete the Commitment Scholars application on the SOLUS Student Centre

-The 2023-24 Commitment Scholars application is now available via your SOLUS Student Centre.
+The 2024-25 Commitment Scholars application will be available in October 2023 via your SOLUS Student Centre.
 Navigate to the Financial Aid tile and select Online Award Applications to access the application.

 - The online application includes 3 questions.
 It is recommended that you prepare your responses in advance and copy and paste them into the form before submitting